Please read our Getting There page for details of the new traffic plan with all options and routes into the Galway Races.

-The dates for the Summer Festival 2017 are Monday 31st July through until Sunday 6th August.
+The dates for the Summer Festival 2020 are Monday 25th July until Sunday 31st July 2022.

 There is a viewing stand adjacent to the Steward’s stand, and also adjacent to Parade Ring.
 Disabled WC’s are provided.
 Please also check our Accessibility page.

 To avail of our Advance Ticket Price (€5 off) we recommend you purchase your tickets online here via our website.
 We have an Advance Ticket Price and an On the Day Price.
 Click here

 Children 17 & Under are admitted FREE but they must be accompanied by Parent or Guardian.

 Binoculars can be hired on the Race course from a booth, at the rear of the Millennium Stand.

 Galway Racecourse encourages all attendees to use contactless payment facilities.
 There will however, be an ATM on site should you require it.

 Doctors, nurses and Order of Malta personnel will be in attendance throughout the races and are happy to help assist with any medical needs.
 They may be found in the First Aid Room beside Entrance B. There are three defibrillators within the enclosure, one in the ground floor of the Millennium Stand, one in the ground of the Killanin Stand and one in the Administration Office located adjacent to the weighroom.

 Yes, food and beverage facilities will be available around the racecourse.